ronvoluted/darktide-mods/Audio/README.md

 - Finish implementing `is_file_playing` to check whether a file is still playing
 - Finish implementing log-saving utilities to crowdsource building list of known Wwise events
 - Add option to toggle logging silenced sounds or not
-- Build more unit test coverage
+- Build more unit tests

 ## Licences